 Step - 14

-Insert a Reformat node between the Read2 and Merge1 nodes.
+Reformat node between the

 Step - 15

-Select the Reformat2 node in the Node Graph panel and then press C; the ColorCorrect1 node is inserted between the Reformat2 and Merge1 node.
+Node Graph panel and then press C; the

 Step - 16